-2007 BIH: Joint Country-Led Evaluation of Child-focused Policies within the Social Protection Sector in Bosnia and Herzegovina
+2007 BH: Joint Country-Led Evaluation of Child-focused Policies within the Social Protection Sector in Bosnia and Herzegovina

 Author: Pennarz J., Hilicek RA, Rasidagic KE, Rogers D. ITAD Ltd.